Effective Fatigue Risk Management

 • Developing a fatigue dashboard and suite of fatigue safety performance indicators (SPIs)

-• Assessing your current FRM processes using validated tools, and identifying improvements
+• Assessing your current FRM processes using validated tools endorsed by EASA, and identifying areas for improvements

 • Understanding new developments in fatigue science, and how this can be used to inform your FRM